 Poor workmanship is actually helping our timber furniture businesss!

-In the past 10 days we’ve been asked to repair 3 tables each made by OTHER timber furniture makers!
+In the past 10 days, we’ve been asked to repair 3 tables, each made by OTHER Quality timber furniture makers!
 These furniture makers clearly don’t know what they are doing.
 Cracked tabletops, broken joints or dodgy finishes are the main problems.
-We’re unable to repair some tables whilst some we virtually start all over thus making it both costly and frustrating for the table owner.
-Unable to be repaired in the home, freight costs are incurred and it’s inconvenient not having your table for up to 10 days.
+We’re unable to repair some tables, whilst some we virtually start all over, thus making it both costly and frustrating for the table owner.
+Unable to be repaired in the home, freight costs are incurred, and it’s inconvenient not having your table for up to 10 days.

-Ten years ago there were far few craftsmen in Melbourne making premium quality, timber, custom made furniture.
+Ten years ago, there were far fewer craftsmen in Melbourne making premium-quality, timber, custom-made furniture.
 When establishing our business, over 20 years ago, we personally respected furniture makers Nicholas Dattner, Lee Kidman and Anton Gerner.
-All highly skilled in their craft of furniture making using recycled native Australian timber.
+All are highly skilled in their craft of furniture making using recycled native Australian timber.

-Over the last few years there’s been an explosion in small business entering the timber furniture-making arena reflecting a new generation of skilled and talented makers.
-We’re in awe of stunning designs, innovative new techniques and quality of workmanship practiced by a number of relatively new furniture makers.
-Unfortunately however there are a worrying number of business owners who aren’t qualified and have very little knowledge of timber and how to work with it.
-Hobby wood workers and/or tradesmen who aren’t really qualified or experienced when it comes to working with solid timber or the techniques required in manufacturing premium timber furniture.
+Over the last few years, there’s been an explosion in small businesses entering the timber furniture-making arena, reflecting a new generation of skilled and talented makers.
+We’re in awe of stunning designs, innovative new techniques and the quality of workmanship practised by several relatively new furniture makers.
+Unfortunately, however, there are a worrying number of business owners who aren’t qualified and have very little knowledge of timber and how to work with it.
+Hobby woodworkers and/or tradesmen who aren’t really qualified or experienced when it comes to working with solid timber or the techniques required in manufacturing premium timber furniture.

 • Design and décor you’re trying to match.